springernature/stylelint-config-springernature/README.md

 ## License

-The @springernature/stylelint-config repository is licensed under the [MIT License][info-license].
+The stylelint-config-springernature repository is licensed under the [MIT License][info-license].
 All packages within this repository are licensed under the [MIT License][info-license].
 Copyright &copy; 2023, Springer Nature